TRIAEIOU/search-to-notes/README.md

 ![Step 4](https://github.com/TRIAEIOU/Search-to-notes/blob/main/Screenshots/3.png?raw=true){height="400"}

+## Configuration

+Configuration is made through the addon configuration dialog:

+- `Engine`: Which search engine implementation to use, shipped alternatives are `Google` and `DuckDuckGo (API)`.
+- `Shortcut open`: Shortcut to open the `Search to notes` dialog from the Anki main window.
+- `Shortcut next/previous term`: Shortcut to move down/up in the list of terms in the `Search to notes` main window.
+- `Thumbnail height/width`: Dimensions of the thumbnails in the `Search to notes` main window.
+- `Image height/width`: Dimensions to scale images to when generating notes.
+- `Cloze <table>/<td> attributes`: Attributes added to `<table>`/`<td>` tags when generating cloze notes, for instance to apply some sort of styling (`style="border: 1px solid black; border-collapse: collapse;"`) or a class (`class="my-own-styling-class"`).
+- `Listview light mode`/`Listview dark mode`: Styling (notably of how the current as well as selected images are hightlighted) depending on light or dark mode.

 ## Remarks

 The results returned by the DDG API are somewhat mediocre, anyone that is up for it can plug in another search engine (requirements in the source, but basically provide a search function that returns a list of matches as well as functions that return tooltip and legend strings).
 We will see what explodes with 2.1.50 and the move to Qt 6.

+## Credits

+- [DEEPAN](https://github.com/deepanprabhu) for inspiration for DuckDuckGo [implementation](https://github.com/deepanprabhu/duckduckgo-images-api)

 ## Changelog

 - 2022-01-01: Prepare code for Anki Qt5 to Qt6 transition.
 Added local error logging.
 - 2022-05-18: Bug fixes.
+- 2023-08-14: Add Google images search, code refactor, add some configurations, update README.